RETripl/CS361Project/README.md

 Requirements:

-Visual Studio \n
+* Visual Studio
-Newtonsoft.Json NuGetPackage
+* Newtonsoft.Json NuGetPackage

 How to Use
 * Clone the repository